Jose Bandong Jr.

-Jose E. Bandong, Jr. was a Philippine Army officer and a posthumous recipient the Philippines' highest military award for courage, the Medal of Valor.
+Jose E. Bandong, Jr. was a Philippine Army officer and a posthumous recipient of the Philippines' highest military award for courage, the Medal of Valor.

 Firefight against the New People's Army

 Bandong was serving as a platoon leader in Delta Company of the 24th Infantry Battalion when the soldiers under his command initially overwhelmed approximately 20 New People's Army guerrillas after a 20-minute firefight in the boundaries of Sagada and Bontoc in Mountain Province, Philippines on 10 April 1992.
 The communist rebels were forced to withdraw.
 As Bandong's unit was preparing to exfiltrate the area, another unit which was tasked with securing the exit route was ambushed as they approached a hill by about 30 NPAs.
 The ensuing firefight lasted three hours and the soldiers called for reinforcements.

 Bandong led his men to the relief of the ambushed unit, but as they did so, his men were in turn attacked from the rear by another group of communist guerrillas.
 Bandong was wounded in the left shoulder, and seeing that the enemy had superior numbers, he ordered his men to withdraw.
 He then covered their withdrawal.
 Bandong was killed in action.
 Although not mentioned in the official citation of his posthumously-conferred Medal of Valor, it has been repeatedly told by officers and soldiers that Bandong's final call to troops manning artillery was "Fire on my position".

 Bandong's seemingly improbable call for artillery to "fire on my position" was referenced during an inquiry by Philippine Congress into the 2015 Mamasapano clash where 44 Special Action Force policemen were killed.